 But what to do with it?
 This low-lying marshland needed exceptional development by an exceptional developer.

 In 1842 William Cubitt – with Euston Station and Covent Garden Market to his credit – signed the first of three agreements to develop the Countess’s land.

-Inland, housing gave opportunities to all sorts of people to increase their investments, as well as helping to spread the vote more widely.
+Inland, housing gave opportunities to all sorts of people to increase their investments.
+Later it would help develop a plan to spread the vote more widely.

 Details – Cubitt Wakes the Isle of Dogs

-Please go to the SCHEDULE to see whether this tour is currently on offer, and for booking details.
+Please go to What’s On? to see whether this tour is currently on offer, and for booking details.

 MEET: In front of Jack Dash House, 2 Lawn House Close (on the corner of Lawn House Close and Marsh Wall) – the nearest station is South Quay Docklands Light Railway

-Duration: Two hours (approximately).
+Duration: Two hours (approximately)

-If you have any questions about this walk, please contact me
+If you have any questions about this tour, please contact me

 Picture of William Cubitt sourced from Wikimedia Commons; map courtesy of Ordnance Survey